-- 1. Member States shall take the necessary steps to ensure that the accounts of electricity undertakings are kept in accordance with paragraphs 2 to 3. - 2.
-Electricity undertakings, whatever their system of ownership or legal form, shall draw up, submit to audit and publish their annual accounts in accordance with the rules of national law concerning the annual accounts of limited liability companies adopted pursuant to the Fourth Council Directive 78/660/EC of 25 July 1978 based on Article 44(2)(g) of the Treaty on the annual accounts of certain types of companies .

-Undertakings which are not legally obliged to publish their annual accounts shall keep a copy of these at the disposal of the public in their head office.
+- Member States shall take the necessary steps to ensure that the accounts of natural gas undertakings are kept in accordance with paragraphs 2 to 5.
+Where undertakings benefit from a derogation from this provision on the basis of Article 48(2) and (4), they shall at least keep their internal accounts in accordance with this Article. - 2.
+Natural gas undertakings, whatever their system of ownership or legal form, shall draw up, submit to audit and publish their annual accounts in accordance with the rules of national law concerning the annual accounts of limited liability companies adopted pursuant to the Fourth Council Directive 78/660/EEC of 25 July 1978 based on Article 44(2)(g)1 of the Treaty on the annual accounts of certain types of companies 2.
+Undertakings which are not legally obliged to publish their annual accounts shall keep a copy of these at the disposal of the public at their head office.